Parameters

 • A standalone task is automatically suspended after the specified number of consecutive task runs either fail or time out.

-• A root task is automatically suspended after the run of any single task in a task graph fails or times out the specified number of times in consecutive runs.
+• A root task is automatically suspended after the specified number of times in consecutive runs after any single task in a task graph fails or times out, after all TASK_AUTO_RETRY_ATTEMPTS for that task.

 The default value for the parameter is set to 10, which means that the task is automatically suspended after 10 consecutive failed task runs.